opencomputeproject/HWMgmt-DeviceMgr-DeviceManager/README.md

 # Device-Management Repository

-This repository contains the code for Device-Manager and related functionality.
+This repository contains the code for Device Manager and related functionality.

 # Device Manager Platform